srodriguez/aamas2021-searchrescue-simulation/README.md

 ## Scenario Vision

-Use UAV/Drones to assist in a Search & Rescue Mission Humans are the Command and Control (C2) operator and First Responders (FR) Drones need to search for victims and notify C2 and FR
+Use UAV/Drones to assist in a Search & Rescue Missions.

-## Runing
+Humans are the Command and Control (C2) operator and First Responders (FR) Drones need to search for victims and notify C2 and FR